maxpyatkovskyi699/web-design-no-backend/README.md

-Here is the English version of your README, with the improvements incorporated:

----

-# 💅 Chic & Charm — Beauty Salon Information System
+## 💅 Chic & Charm — Beauty Salon Information System

-A beauty salon website developed as a coursework project for the discipline _"Web Technologies and Web Design"_ (DUITS, 2025).
+A beauty salon website developed as a coursework project for the discipline _"Web Technologies and Web Design"_ (SUITT, 2025).

 ---